libremfg/rhize-docs/content/use-cases/ebr.md

 ## Next steps

-Fast eBR automation is just one of many use cases of Rhize in the Pharmaceutical industry.
+Fast eBR automation is just one of many use cases of Rhize in the pharmaceutical industry.
 With the same event data that you automatically ingest and filter in this workflow, you can also:
 - Program reactive logic using BPMN for {{< abbr "event orchestration" >}}.
 For example, you might send an alert after detecting a threshold condition.
 - Analyze multiple batch runs for deviations.
 For example, you can query every instance of a failure mode across all laboratories.